tangybit/hk-clpt/README.md

 - [ ] **Build a Centralized Learning Platform**: Create a site to house all resources, offering a complete learning experience outside GitHub.
 - [ ] **Integrate Certification System**: Develop certifications tied to practice tests, enabling learners to validate their proficiency and progress.

-Check the [Issues](https://github.com/yourusername/hk-clpt/issues) tab for specific tasks in progress.

 # FAQ

 ## What is HK-CLPT?